Is Mercari Legit? Safety Review and Scam Prevention (2026)

 #Keep All Communication Inside Mercari Chat

 Sellers sometimes try to move you to text or Instagram, which removes the audit trail Mercari support relies on.
 Reply only inside the app.
-We had one seller deny they’d agreed to a defect disclosure, and the in-app chat log was the deciding evidence.
+When a seller denies agreeing to a defect disclosure, the in-app chat log is the deciding evidence.

 #Avoid Listings Priced Far Below Market

 A “new in box” iPhone 15 at $200 is stolen, fake, or empty-box bait.
-We tested one at $250 in February, and the package arrived with a working iPhone 7 instead.
-Mercari refunded after we filed for “wrong item,” but we still burned 6 days on the dispute.
+A listing at $250 that arrives as a working iPhone 7 instead is a classic bait-and-switch.
+Mercari will refund a “wrong item” claim, but the dispute can still eat the better part of a week.
 If you’ve already been hit, our guide on what to do when someone scams you online walks through the FTC report and bank chargeback steps in order.

 #Safe Selling Tips That Reduce Disputes

-These are the four habits that kept our seller disputes near zero across 8 sales.
+These are the four habits that keep seller disputes near zero.

 #Photograph Every Angle Including Flaws

 A small stain disclosed in a clear photo can’t become a “not as described” claim later.
-We sold a Patagonia jacket with a quarter-sized fade on the left cuff, photographed the fade in the listing, and the buyer rated 5 stars without contact.
+List a Patagonia jacket with a quarter-sized fade on the left cuff and photograph the fade up front, and buyers tend to rate 5 stars without ever opening a dispute.

 #Document Serial Numbers for Anything Electronic

 Before you tape the box, photograph serial numbers on phones, tablets, headphones, and game consoles.
-We do this for every item over $75.
+Make it a habit for every item over $75.

 #Use Mercari’s Prepaid Labels

 The platform’s USPS and FedEx labels include tracking and seller-protection coverage.
 Buying your own label voids both.
-Once during testing we tried our own label to save $1.80, the package was lost, and Mercari sided with the buyer because we couldn’t prove the pickup scan.
-Lesson learned.
+Use a self-bought label to save a dollar or two and a lost package leaves you unprotected, because Mercari sides with the buyer when there’s no verifiable pickup scan.

 #Respond to Messages Within 4 Hours

 Buyers trust sellers who answer fast.
-Items where we replied within 4 hours sold roughly three times faster than items where we waited a day.
+Items answered within 4 hours tend to sell far faster than items where the seller waits a day to reply.

 #Mercari Fees and Costs in 2026